lexemlang/lexem/specification/descriptive/filters/lexemes.md

 - `:parent(selector)`:  #- it has a parent and match the selector.
 - `:all-children(selector)`: all children of the node must match the selector.
 - `:any-child(selector)`: at least one child of the node must match the selector.
-- `:qtf-children({min, max}: selector)`: the number of children specified by the quantifier must match the selector.
 - `:node(it: condition)`: allow to perform complex checks over the node.

 There is also a negated version of each one, just put a `!` between `:` and the name, e.g. `:!root()`